 Addressing IoT challenges

-The IoT boom has been enabled by the association of several technical and business innovations: lower power consumption, cheaper and more sophisticated semi-conductors, wifi and 3/4G internet, standardization of communication protocols, etc.
+The IoT boom has been enabled by the association of several technical and business innovations: lower power consumption, cheaper and more sophisticated semiconductors, WiFi and 4G Internet, standardization of communication protocols, etc.

 Precision: connected objects need sensors with very high precision measurement systems to collect data with a high level of confidence.
 This is all the more imperative for health or fitness smart devices.

 Security: a huge quantity of information is sent through networks and has to be securely stored in the devices.

 Data management / privacy: wearables which collect, store and exchange health data (like watches or connected bracelets) are likely to be stolen for ill-intended use and must therefore be designed to avoid adverse data reconciliation which could be made with Big Data tools.
 For that, new data encryption solutions have to imagined.

 Unified standards: middleware plays a crucial role in IoT development.
 In most cases, our engineers suggest to use OpenSource standards to remain independent.